uber-archive/pyflame/README.md

 is known to compile on versions of GCC as old as GCC 4.6.
-You'll also need GNU Autotools ([GNU Autoconf](https://www.gnu.org/software/autoconf/autoconf.html) and [GNU Automake](https://www.gnu.org/software/automake/automake.html)) if you're building from the git repository.
+You'll also need GNU Autotools ([GNU Autoconf](https://www.gnu.org/software/autoconf/autoconf.html) and [GNU Automake](https://www.gnu.org/software/automake/automake.html)) if you're building from the Git repository.

-From git you would compile like so:
+From Git you would compile like so:

 ```bash
 ./autogen.sh